anchor/fleet-magento-docs/docs/how-to/manage-environments.md

 $ fleet env create --source-environment staging --whitelist devs test
 ```

-To create an environment 'test' as a copy of 'prod' with the latest snapshot of 'prod',
+To create an environment 'test' as a copy of 'prod' with the latest snapshot of your default environment,
 with high availability disabled
 ```
 $ fleet env create --no-ha test